aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_1.rst

 Ex.
 1: Log execution every second
 ---------------------------------

-As it can be seen when executing the application the log when is now totally silent.
+As can be seen when executing the application, the log is now totally silent.
 Add a GAMDisplay to log the time once per second.

 Also make sure that data is only written to the file for the first 10 seconds of the application execution, using the DataSource built-in triggering mechanism.